-Mistreatment of Peers is defined as words or actions made directly or indirectly towards another that cause harm/hurt feelings that may or may not have minimal effect of interfering with the student's educational performance, opportunities, or benefits.
+Mistreatment of Peers is defined as words or actions made directly or indirectly towards another that cause harm/hurt feelings that may or may not have minimal effect of interfering with the student's educational performance, opportunities or benefits.
 This includes electronic statements.

 Mood-Altering Substance is defined as any substance that is or may be detrimental to the user or to others, including, but not limited to, alcohol or alcoholic beverages, leaf marijuana (less than 20 grams), hallucinogens/chemical intoxication, inhalants, over- the-counter medication taken in excess of the manufacturer's recommended dosage limit.
+"Over-the-counter (OTC) medications" are medications that may be sold directly to a consumer without a prescription from a physician or licensed healthcare provider.

-Non-School - Other Serious Incident/Delinquent Act is defined Pursuant to F.S. §1006.09(2), administrative reassignment other than through the pathway of the Expulsion/Expulsion Abeyance may be imposed when any enrolled student who is formally charged with a felony, or with a delinquent act which would be a felony if committed by an adult, by a proper prosecuting attorney for an incident which allegedly occurred on property other than public school property, may be assigned to an alternative setting, pursuant to rules adopted by the State Board of Education (State Board Rule 6A-1.0956) and to rules developed pursuant to F.S. §1006.09, to have an adverse impact on the educational program, discipline, or welfare in the school in which the student is enrolled.
+Non-School - Other Serious Incident/Delinquent Act is defined Pursuant to F.S. §1006.09(2), administrative reassignment other than through the pathway of the Expulsion/Expulsion Abeyance may be imposed when any enrolled student who is formally charged with a felony, or with a delinquent act which would be a felony if committed by an adult, by a proper prosecuting attorney for an incident which allegedly occurred on property other than public school property, may be assigned to an alternative setting, pursuant to rules adopted by the State Board of Education (State Board Rule 6A-1.0956) and to rules developed pursuant to s.
+1001.54, to have an adverse impact on the educational program, discipline, or welfare in the school in which the student is enrolled.

-Other Major - Other Serious Incident/Delinquent Act is defined as any person who commits any serious, harmful incident resulting in the need for law enforcement consultation not already set forth by SESIR guidelines or policy, which occurs on SBBC property, during school events or activities, or on school transportation.
+Other Major - Other Serious Incident/Delinquent Act is defined as any person who commits any serious, harmful incident resulting in the need for law enforcement consultation not already set forth by SESIR guidelines or policy, which occurs on School Board property, during school events or activities, or on school transportation.